Exploring my New Oculus Virtual Home

 Professional Profiles and Twitter presences will also make the transition to VR spaces, as the premier environment for immersive visual engagement and home base for spatial computing applications.

 Over the next few years, personal entertainment, professional and not-for-profit collaborations, along with for-profit business enterprises and associated eCommerce transactions, all will transition from the current legacy 2D Web to the multidimensional virtual and mixed-reality space.

 Having one or more functional virtual homes and work spaces within the desired virtual communities populating one or more virtual worlds, will have the same level of significance as having a personal, professional or business presence on the Web.

 With this in mind, I go through my Oculus space inventory, looking for virtual objects that will personalize my virtual home.
 I’m crafting my virtual home space to be a reflection of who I am; my beliefs, friends and family, interests, profession and life passions.

 At some point when I am ready, I will flip the switch to "Public" for my private virtual home in VR cyberspace, enabling visitors worldwide to drop in for a visit.
 If you’re the Oculus platform, I’d love to Connect and visit your virtual home space and see what you’ve done with your space.

-Managed, developed and produced using the best of Agile practices and methodologies, ETR Web experience is an iterative work that brings fresh creative content to participants each month.
-Over time, each of the stories published the series will evolve and develop in context, agency and engaging experiences.
+Managed, developed and produced using the best of Agile practices and methodologies, ETR Web experiences are iterative works that bring fresh creative content to participants each month.
+Over time, each of the expressions published in the series will evolve and develop in context, agency and engaging experiences.

 If you found this article informative and beneficial, please consider supporting my work through Patreon.
-Your support helps to ensure that my educational and creative business and professional endeavors can continue to be of benefit.
+Your support helps fund the creation of beneficial educational business and professional endeavors.